 Reduce it to note cards with prompt words to help you remember where you’re going next - you will be less likely to repeat yourself or trip over your words this way but will still be able to be animated and engaged.

-You can practice your public speaking with realistic online simulations.
+You can practice your public speaking with interactive online exercises.

 Even a presentation reliant on the facts and figures needs to tell a story, with a beginning, middle and end.
 Think about the narrative that your speech is framed around - are you presenting about a big process change?
 Try talking about the old way of doing things, how you have developed the new way, and the current and future benefits.
 This is an entire story that will keep listeners engaged and allows you to be concise.